EmilePerron/vermin.js/README.md

 If you have any questions regarding the project, you can send me an email at contact@emileperron.com

-If you would like to support me and my projects, such as Vermin.js, you can [buy me a coffee](https://www.buymeacoffee.com/EmilePerron) - I really appreciate it!
-You can also thank me on Instagram at @veganguywhocodes - I appreciate that just as much!
+If you would like to support me and my projects, such as Vermin.js, you can [buy me a cup of tea](https://www.buymeacoffee.com/EmilePerron) - I really appreciate it!
+You can also send me a message on Instagram at @veganguywhocodes - I appreciate that just as much!